-In a world that is fast changing as a result of global warming, what is the role of art and artists in capturing this change?
+What is the role of art and artists in capturing the impacts of climate change?
 What responsibility do arts organisations have to engage audiences and encourage action on environmental issues?

 ‘Melting Ice | Rising Tides’ is an exhibition by Royal Academician Emma Stibbon at The Burton at Bideford (10 May – 5 July 2025).
 It considers how the warming environment of the polar regions is impacting on the changing UK coastline, and makes connections between the remote extremes of our planet and our more familiar local landscapes.